vesta-power-model/vesta/README.md

 ## Java with Dtrace

-Finally, you will need a version of `java` with [`DTrace Probes`](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/dtrace.html) enabled is needed to expose the `UDSTs`.
+Finally, you will need a version of `java` with [`DTrace Probes`](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/dtrace.html) enabled, which will expose the dtrace probes as `UDSTs` that can be instrumented with `bcc`.
 Our official repository contains a pre-built version of `openjdk-19` that was used to run our experiments.
 If you would like to use a different version or you are running this from the github repository, you need to re-compile from [source](https://github.com/openjdk/jdk/blob/master/doc/building.md) with the `--enable-dtrace` flag set.

 # Running with Docker